The 7 Best Calming Dog Beds Australia: Tested & Evaluated 2023

 When your dog is anxious, their nervous system is spinning.
 In puppyhood, their mother was a source of comfort and warmth in times of stress.
 Much like humans - dogs love a good cuddle.

-Calming beds for dogs work in these ways:
+As our independent team of experts note, calming beds for dogs work in these ways:

 - They are soft.
 The softness calms your dog’s nervous system, allowing them to relax.